pradeepdev-1995/BERT-models-finetuning/README.md

 1 - Load the state-of-the-art pre-trained BERT models
 2 - Load the native multi class text classification dataset
-3 - Fine-tune the loaded pre-trained BERT model for multi class text classification
+3 - Fine-tune the loaded pre-trained BERT model on the multi class text classification dataset

 ## Pre-trained models using